kvesteri/sqlalchemy-continuum/docs/configuration.rst

 * transaction_column_name (default: 'transaction_id')
     The name of the transaction column (used by history tables).

+* end_transaction_column_name (default: 'end_transaction_id')
+    The name of the end transaction column in history table when using the validity versioning strategy.

 * operation_type_column_name (default: 'operation_type')
     The name of the operation type column (used by history tables).